svemyh/procure/gce/README.md

 ## GCE Cloud Run
 ^ Service used for running the docker image of django backend.
 Set to autoscale.
+Can scale from 0 to n horisontal instances.

+## GCE Custom Domains (GCLB)
+^ Used google's service for custom domains to host 'procure.guru' (bought through NameCheap)